senzhaocode/FuSViz_docs/docs/Installation.md

 ### Host FuSViz on a single server

-Users could host FuSViz Shiny application at server end (only linux OS distributions are supported) using Shiny Server.
+Users is able to host *FuSViz* Shiny application at server end (only linux OS distributions are supported) using Shiny Server.
 Please follow the installation and adminstration of [Shiny Server](https://www.rstudio.com/products/shiny/download-server/)